crispinb/cvcap/README.md

   Adds the task to the location pointed to by the bookmark

 ## Installation
-* download a binary from [ Releases ](https://github.com/crispinb/cvcap/releases)

-    Currently available for Linux, Windows, MacOS (Intel only)

 * those familiar with the Rust tookchain will find it straightforward to install from git with `cargo install`.
 This is currently the best way to install on an ARM Mac, though the MacOS binary should run in a Rosetta terminal)

 ## Configuration and Environment